 Located at 809 S.W.
 King Ave, Portland, OR 97205, a short walk to PWI

-There is a tiny kitchen at the Process Work Institute where participants can prepare lunch.
+There is a small kitchen at the Process Work Institute where participants can prepare lunch.
 We will provide a list of restaurants in the vicinity of the institute for participants who wish to dine out.

-Please register early.
-Space is limited to 60 people.
-In addition to the registration fee, a registration form and personal statement are required to complete your registration for the Winter Intensive.
-Your personal Statement is a short essay about your background and interest in the Winter Intensive.
+Please register early to allow for planning.
+An online registration form including a personal statement are required to apply for the Winter Intensive.
+Your personal statement is a short statement about your background and interest in the Winter Intensive.